christiancioffi/CTF_Write-ups/RITSEC_2023/WEB/X-Men Lore/README.md

 ## Involved Vulnerability

-This challenge is about a misconfigured server that unsecurely parses XML data.
-This allows XXE injections.
+This challenge is about a misconfigured server that unsecurely parses XML data, allowing XXE injections.

 ## Exploring the challenge
 This is the first thing we see as soon as we access the challenge: